serviceanimals/serviceanimals.github.io/README.md

 <link rel="prerender" href="https://serviceanimals.github.io/">

 What is a service animal?
-A service animal should have a task that directly helps its handler in any way.
+A service animal should have a task that directly helps its handler in some way.

 [serviceanimals](https://github.com/serviceanimals/serviceanimals.github.io/)